-Artist and independent researcher - investigating modes of artistic research, narrative production, the performativity of language, strategies of distribution, and how to form strategic platforms and structures of impact.
-Founder of the research structure Kybernein Institute: www.kybernein.org
+Nathalie Gabrielsson produces performances, films, texts and installations.
+Her work investigates modes of artistic research, narrative production, the performativity of language, strategies of distribution and how to form strategic platforms and structures of impact.
+Through her projects she explores the role of the artist as a connector between information and subjectivity, political activity and research, infrastructures and impact.
+Founder of Kybernein Institute - a research structure for her artistic research and investigations: www.kybernein.org

 2014 - Ongoing project